Understanding Capital Lease

 Claim to Interest Expense

-The lessee is not paying for the asset in question; the payment for the asset is done by the lessor.
+The lessee is not paying for the asset in question; the lessor makes the payment for the asset.
 Over and above the principal, the lessor charges an interest over the years for the money he has invested in the asset.
 As the lessee is paying this interest, he can show this interest expense as an expense in his income statement.
 This, in turn, reduces the profit and the tax liability of the lessee.

 Disadvantages of Capital Lease for the Lessee